Preparation of Sample

 ** Tissue samples sizes over a few tens of milligrams should be prechopped into pieces less than 1 mm in cross-section.
 If your sample is already harvested and frozen, do not thaw.
 This is especially important if you are isolating nucleic acids.
 Rather, Cryopulverize the sample.
 For information on this method see http://www.biospec.com/product/40/biopulverizer

 Fill the screw-cap vial at least 1/2 full (1/2-3/4 is okay) with beads.
 Then add extraction media and cells, being sure to fill the microtube almost to the top.
 Exclude as much air from the microtube as possible.
 Use screw-cap microtubes with integral o-ring seals in order to eliminate aerosol formation during the homogenization.
 Be sure there are no beads on the threads of the microtubes when screwing down the cap.

 (CAUTION - snap-top microtubes release aerosol.
-Nevertheless, it is possible to use snap-top microtubes in the MBB-16.
-However, an accessory adapter ring will be required.
+Nevertheless, it is possible to use snap-top microtubes in the MBB-24.
+However, a special adapter ring will be required.
 Call for information)